btframework/PaintingTool/README.md

  This program based on this Freelacer request: https://www.freelancer.com/projects/vb-net/net-paint-drawing-tool/details

  It was funny to write it.

-Visual Studio 2019, VB.NET, .Net Framework 4
+ .Net Framework 4, Visual Studio 2019, VB.NET

  **NOTE**: This was created **just for fun**, I have not been paid for this project and did not win a bid.